StockSharp/AlgoTrading/API/4101-4200/4194_Speed_MA/README.md

 - `StartProtection` converts the MetaTrader point-based parameters into StockSharp `Unit` instances with absolute price offsets.
 This keeps the stop-loss and take-profit distances identical to the MQL4 version.
 - The strategy uses the high-level `SubscribeCandles().Bind(...)` workflow so that indicator updates and signal evaluation occur only on finished candles.
 No manual call to `Indicator.GetValue()` is required.
 - English inline comments are provided in the source code to highlight the critical conversion decisions.
-- Only the C# implementation is supplied.
-A Python port is intentionally omitted, matching the request.
+- Implementations are available in both C# and Python.

 ## Usage Tips
 - Lowering `SlopeThresholdPoints` increases the number of trades because smaller moving-average moves qualify as signals.
 Increasing the value filters out more trades and demands stronger momentum.